diagomp/Bookborrower/README.md

 # Bookborrower
 ### A simple application to export to PDF those documents that are not supposed to be exported in PDF
-There are some book pages that let you visualize books but don't allow you to export to PDF files.
-This application solve this problem by systematically capturing screenshots of the pages and saving them as a PDF.
+There are some book pages that let you visualize books but don't allow you to export them to PDF.
+Bookborrower solve this problem by systematically capturing screenshots of the pages and saving them as a PDF.

 ### How to use Bookborrower
 #### Run the application (without coding)